-One of the really interesting questions about falling in love is how we choose our partners – is it conscious or unconscious?
+One of the really interesting questions about falling in love is how we choose our partners.
+Is it conscious or unconscious?
 Is it a matter of chance, or are we predestined to meet a certain person?

-When you think about it, if you’re looking to have a guy fall in love with you, this is a really important question.
+When you think about it, if you’re looking to make a guy fall in love with you, this is a really important question.
 Happily, Andrew Galperin and Martie Haselton of the University of Los Angeles have looked at how often and when people fall in love, and can give us some answers.
 What they have to say makes interesting reading.

 Why did love evolve in the first place?